 Yogurt: We typically use whole milk Greek yogurt or Siggis yogurt in our recipes.
 You may use low-fat or non-dairy yogurt in your version of the recipe.
 If your yogurt is runny or thin, strain it first through cheesecloth to remove excess liquid before adding to the recipe.
 Another yogurt alternative is sour cream or non-dairy sour cream.
 There are many non-dairy yogurt options available.

 Hope this information helps!
-How did the Flour Farm substitution guide work for you?
+How did the Flour Farm Ingredient Substitution Guide work for you?
 Please leave a question or comment in the section provided below.
 We love to hear from you.